NYU-MRL/ChalkTalk-Server/README.md

 ## Running
 Have node and npm installed and run`npm install` to fetch dependencies.
 To run, input `node index.js` followed by a port number.
 By default, the server will run on port 8080.

+Once the server is running, you can acess it by going to `/phone.html` if you're a handheld device or `/index.html` if you're just a display.